 - others may view material posted online out of context or use it for an unintended purpose

 - they should not rely on a site’s security settings to protect or keep material private

 - anything they post can trace back to them and identify them as our staff – they can’t rely on anonymity or a pseudonym to protect them

 Senior staff, particularly staff in the Senior Executive Service, need to exercise particular care because of their leadership role, and the real, or apparent, influence they may have with stakeholders.
 It is more likely for a reasonable person to perceive they are commenting on our behalf, even when commenting in their personal time.

 Breaches of the social media policy

-One of the Digital Media section’s roles is to monitor social media and manage the department’s reputation online.
-Where necessary, Digital Media will contact staff to discuss their online behaviour.
-In some cases, Digital Media may also need to contact the staff member’s manager.
+The Digital Media section monitors social media and manages our reputation online.
+Where necessary, Digital Media will contact staff, or their manager, to discuss their online behaviour.

-In situations where a staff member’s online behaviour potentially breaches the APS Values or the Code, the issue will be referred to the People Services Division for investigation and action.
+In situations where staff’s online behaviour potentially breaches the APS Values or the Code, Digital Media will refer the issue to the Workplace Relations Branch for investigation and action.

 For more information about the Social Media Policy or related topics: